Tora12/msh/README.txt

 README

+# msh.

 msh ("my shell") is a shell written in C that allows the user to run any Linux command line commands (bash-syntax compatible).

-To run msh.c first compile by using: "gcc -c msh2.c -o msh2.o", "gcc -c alias.c -o alias.o", "gcc -c history.c -o history.o", and "gcc msh2.o alias.o history.o" commands and then ./a.out to run.
+## Description

 1. To run multiple commands using only one user input line the user must enter both commands separated by ";" with no space in between.
 EXAMPLE: "ls;ps" will execute "ls" first followed by "ps".
 (Note: There is a bug when including spaces between the commands and semicolon which results in failing to execute the first command)